de-soot/TF2-FPS-Config-With-Launch-Options/README.md

 Launch options for even more fps (remove the brackets):

--novid -nojoy -full -nosteamcontroller -softparticlesdefaultoff -reuse -nohltv -nostartupsound -r_emulate_gl -particles 1 -precachefontchars -primarysound (windows only) -snoforceformat (also windows only) -freq 60 (change the value '60' to your monitor's refresh rate in hz rounded to the nearest whole number) -dxlevel 81(for more dxlevels, see details below. use this launch option only once then remove it to keep your in-game settings)
+-novid -noff -nojoy -fullscreen -nosteamcontroller -softparticlesdefaultoff -reuse -nohltv -no-browser -nostartupsound -r_emulate_gl -particles 1 -precachefontchars -primarysound (windows only) -snoforceformat (also windows only) -dxlevel 81 (for more directX levels, see details below. use this launch option only once then remove it to keep your in-game settings)

 How to use the launch options: